spacebeam/ophelia/strategy/protoss.md

 notes: following this playstyle don't waste the first lings trying to get them inside protoss main.

 as soon as the hydralisk den is done get speed, and move your focus to powering,

+as soon as the 3th overlord is complete build 4 zerlings in your main, at that time the 1th zealot is spawned,

 if fast adun be aware of where is the first zealot.